-Items for sale must be consigned to the saleroom by any stated deadline and at the vendor’s expense.
-We may be able to assist with this process but any liability incurred to a carrier for haulage charges is solely the responsibility of the vendor.
+Items for sale must be consigned to the saleroom by any stated deadline and at the your expense.
+We may be able to assist with this process but any liability incurred to a carrier for haulage charges is solely your responsibility.

-(b) If the owner of goods consigned instructs us in writing not to insure them, they then remain at the owner’s risk unless and until the property in them passes to the Buyer or they are collected back by or on behalf of the owner, and clause 4(a) is inapplicable.
+(b) If the owner of goods consigned instructs us in writing not to take such action, the goods then remain entirely at the owner’s risk unless and until the property in them passes to the Buyer or they are collected by or on behalf of the owner, and clause 4(a) is inapplicable.

-The cost of any illustrations is borne by the vendor.
-If we consider that the lot would benefit from the inclusion of an illustration in the catalogue, your permission will be asked first.
+The cost of any catalogue illustrations is borne by you.
+If we consider that the lot should be illustrated, your permission will be asked first.
 The copyright in respect of such illustrations shall be the property of us, the Auctioneers, as is the text of the catalogue.
 All lots in every sale are illustrated on Chorley’s website and major auction search websites, for which a fee of £5 plus VAT is charged per lot.

 (b) A reserve once set cannot be changed except with our consent.

-(c) Where a reserve has been placed, only we may bid on your behalf and only up to the reserve (if any); you may in no circumstances bid personally on your own lots.
+(c) Where a reserve has been placed only we may bid on your behalf and only up to the reserve (if any) and you may in no circumstances bid personally on your own lots.

 8. Electrical Items